luthuanphong/Parking-System-On-GCP/README.md

 - ✅ Enable SSL/TLS for all connections
 - ✅ Implement proper authentication and authorization

+## Service Account
+# For deployment
+- Name:
+- Roles:
+# For cloudrun
+- Name:
+- Roles:

 ## 📊 Monitoring & Observability
 - **Cloud Logging**: Application and infrastructure logs
 - **Cloud Monitoring**: Metrics and alerting